Dates & Prices

 - Look for False Apollo – one of the most beautiful and rare butterflies in Europe!

-- Numerous other spring butterflies such as Eastern & Southern Festoon, Grecian Copper, Gruner’s Orange Tip, Powdered Brimstone, Krueper’s Small White, Eastern Greenish Black Tip, Eastern Wood White, Small Bath White, Eastern Baton Blue etc
+- Numerous other spring butterflies possible such as Eastern & Southern Festoon, Grecian Copper, Gruner’s Orange Tip, Powdered Brimstone, Krueper’s Small White, Eastern Greenish Black Tip, Eastern Wood White, Small Bath White, Eastern Baton Blue etc

 - Explore one of the most biodiverse corners of North Greece.
 Habitats include forests, gorges, groves, rivers, meadows, maquis & a lot more!

-- Contribute to Butterfly Conservation
+- Tour supports Butterfly Conservation

 Michael de Courcy Williams was born in Malaysia where the abundant gifts of tropical biodiversity led to an early interest in butterflies, amongst other creepy crawlies.
 His fate was sealed back home in temperate Ireland with a university education in Natural Sciences from Trinity College Dublin.
 A PhD on hoverfly morphology was followed with a post-doctorate study on the canopy fauna in coniferous forests.